ITP-xStory/p5js-shaders/docs/important-concepts.md

-Now that we know that every position is defined as a floating point number between 0 and 1, and we know about uniforms, let's put it to work!
+Now that we know that every position is defined as a floating point number between 0 and 1, and we know about uniforms, let's put it to work by making a Gradient fill!

 # Shader Code: Gradient fill

 The following code makes a gradient depending on the position of the pixels on your canvas.
-The vertex shader file is the same as always.

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%;">
   <iframe